 This is how I summarize those ten factors:

-In the next blog post, I will discuss these ten items in more detail.
+In the next blog post, I discuss these ten items in more detail.

 Until then, I will leave you with a question: What do you sell?